johannes-codes/komoot-assignment/README.md

 # #7 Load images into ScrollView
 The images are now loading into the scroll view with the help of Apple's great AsyncImage.
 The handlers for loading and error state are very minimal but are the starting point for a potential improvement in the future.
 I also found that some images appear twice, which is a bug that needs addressing.

+# #8 Fix the Flicker Service for unique photos
+The image service occasionally returned duplicated images.
+Since the ScrollView and for each operation relied on the image as an identifier, the duplicated images caused issues.